QLYoo/YAIndexNet/README.md

-# A stronger implementation for IndexNet.
+# A stronger implementation of IndexNet.

-Yet another implementation for the paper [**Indices Matter: Learning to Index for Deep Image Matting**](https://arxiv.org/abs/1908.00672)
+Yet another implementation of the paper [**Indices Matter: Learning to Index for Deep Image Matting**](https://arxiv.org/abs/1908.00672)

 ## Description

-A stronger implementation for IndexNet.
+A stronger implementation of IndexNet.

 ## Requirements
 #### Hardware: